pieterteb/Windmolen/README.md

-Currently, Windmolen is a completely functional UCI chess engine (no Chess960 support) written in C. It uses a basic alpha-beta search and basic evaluation.
+Windmolen is a completely functional UCI chess engine (no Chess960 support) written in C.

 Usage:
 ```bash